 Anytime a discussion about a farm bill breaks out farmers and politicians are going to discuss payment limitations.

-The recent U.S. House Agriculture Committee farm bill field hearing in Lubbock carried on the tradition.
+The recent U.S. House Agriculture Committee Farm bill field hearing in Lubbock carried on the tradition.
 Commodity association spokesmen acknowledged that funding for the next farm bill likely will be even less than they had in the 2008 legislation.
-But they also contend they’ve been cut enough and that U.S. taxpayers receive a good value for the money invested in farm programs.
+But they also contend that they’ve been cut enough and that U.S. taxpayers receive a good value for the money invested in farm programs.

 “Less than one quarter of one percent of the federal budget and less than 17 percent of the USDA budget is dedicated to the farm safety net,” Said El Campo, Texas, rice producer L.G.
 Raun.
 “We are deeply concerned about the deteriorating budget baseline for agriculture.”

-Raun reminded the eight members of the House Agriculture Committee on hand for the hearing that the safety net had been weakened by both the 2005 budget reconciliation and again in the 2008 farm bill.
+Raun reminded the eight member of the House Agriculture Committee on hand for the hearing that the safety net had been weakened by both the 2005 budget reconciliation and again in the 2008 farm bill.

 “The success of farm legislation has always depended on carefully balanced legislation and coalition building,” Raun said.
 “We are deeply concerned that singling out the farm safety net for additional cuts may upset this fragile balance.”

 Brad Heffington, a diversified farmer from Lamb County, Texas, said eligibility changes in the 2008 law made programs more restrictive.
 “The adjusted gross income test was substantially tightened.
 Unfortunately, in addition to the legislative changes authorized by Congress, we believe USDA over-stepped Congressional intent when implementing several key payment eligibility provisions by issuing regulations that are overly complicated and made changes to program eligibility provisions that were not specifically directed by the 2008 farm bill.”